RdNetwork/Declarative-LOD-Anonymizer/README.md

 - A copy file of the original graph, named ```[original graph file name]_orig.ttl```
 - One output file per operations, named ```[original graph file name]_anonymized_stepX.ttl```, X being the number of the applied of the applied operation.

+**/!\ WARNING:** running the program in standard mode will NOT erase previous outputs.
+RDF stores files can get pretty big, so be careful!

 ### Running the tests